 The Aspect Enhancing Design

-One company that is supporting this trend is Soltech Solutions with their latest product the Aspect, which serves to bring the outdoors inside in one of the most unique and tasteful ways yet.
+Here at Soltech, we are supporting this trend with our latest LED Plant Light the Aspect, which serves to bring the outdoors inside in one of the most unique and tasteful ways yet.
 The Aspect is the first luxury grow light for interior design.
 This allows you to beautifully grow any plants indoors. while tastefully blending greenery with your décor.
 It is the latest trend that ups your spirits and your home’s ambience.
 Now you can replace all of those awkward and empty spaces with anything from fresh lavender to a vibrant avocado tree.

 With everyone’s growing desire to feel more connected to nature, this fall anticipates some of the greenest interiors we’ve seen since the Romans- and we like it.